cliguda/AIF/README.md

   meta-information PriceData can also aggregate the data to higher timeframes (e.g. 4-hourly, daily, ...) and can combine all data into a single DataFrame.
 Beside the main OHLCV data, additional indicators can be added to all timeframes.
 Furthermore, all values that can be put in relation to the closing price, can be converted as such in one step.
-This approach is very useful for machine learning, because the relative distance between the closing price and e.g. the EMA 20 is more suitable for most ML methods than the absolut value of the EMA 20.
+This approach is very beneficial for machine learning, because the relative distance between the closing price and e.g. the EMA 20 is more suitable for most ML methods than the absolute value of the EMA 20.
 - **Indicator**: All indicators are implemented by inheriting from the Indicator class.
-In doing so, some relevant meta-information are added to PriceData, when the indicator is applied.
+While doing so, some relevant meta-information are added to PriceData, when the indicator is applied.
-- **DataProvider**: The DataProvider is the only class needed to load historical as well as real-time data for all assets.
+- **DataProvider**: The DataProvider is the only class needed to load historical and real-time data for all assets.
   Currently, data from Gemini and Binance are supported, but for real-time data from Binance an API key is necessary.
 - **Strategy**: The Strategy class provides a flexible approach to define all kind of strategies.
-For some examples, check the strategies in library.
+For some examples, check the strategies in the library.
 A strategy is agnostic about assets and timeframes and before a strategy can be applied, it needs to be initialized for a concrete PriceData object.
 - **StrategyManager**: The StrategyManager class keeps track of all strategies and the assets they should be applied to.
-- **PortfolioManager**: The PortfolioManager is the connection to different exchanges.
+- **PortfolioManager**: The PortfolioManager is the connection for different exchanges.
 In the current version, API keys for ByBit can be provided to place orders and to receive additional trading information for the assets on the exchange (e.g. max. leverage, trading fees).